nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 {::options parse_block_html="false" /}

 <br>
 The following wordclouds demonstrate the effectiveness of TF-IDF vectorization for text with frequently repeating words.
-The size of the word represents term frequency within the "employment or career inquiries" label.
+In the first image, the size of the word is calculated from basic term frequency within the "employment or career inquiries" label.
+This represents normal count vectorization of text.

 ![Default Employment Wordcloud](/images/employment_def_wordcloud.png)

-After adding inverse document frequency, the most unique words within this label become much more dominant.
-While it's not easy to pick up which label the first wordcloud comes from, there is no doubt that the second word cloud was generated from conversations specifically about getting a new job.
+The image below was generated from the same conversations but the size of the words now reflect how TF-IDF vectorization would weight them with inverse document frequency.
+The most unique and valuable words within the label become much more dominant.
+Using this type of vectorization allows the model to more easily discriminate between the classes.

 ![TFIDF Employment Wordcloud](/images/employment_tfidf_wordcloud.png)